 Saving and investing are two terms, which have been used interchangeably in the financial sector.
 However, fewer people know how these are different, and can help you attain your financial goals.
 Here’s a detailed rundown on the differences between saving and investing.

-Saving is the residual amount that remains in your hand, after meeting all your expenses.
-While there is no end to expenditure, it is advisable to earmark a certain percentage of your earning as savings.
-The habit of compulsory saving will help you build a decent sum that can be helpful in case of emergencies.
+Saving is the process of setting aside a small amount of money and parking it in extremely safe and liquid avenues.
+Setting aside savings on a regular basis, can help you build a decent sum that can be helpful in case of emergencies.
 You can also fix a timeline, achieve your savings goal, and utilise the same towards buying a car or taking a vacation.
 In such cases, using your investment is a better option.

 |Money is held in savings account /short term deposits||Money is put into stocks, shares, bonds and real estate|

 For risk-averse individuals looking for steady growth of savings, investing money in FD schemes is a great option.
 As one of the safest instruments, Fixed Deposit are a great choice of instruments for those who want steady growth of savings.
 Look for banks and NBFCs offering the highest interest rate and park a part of your savings in a FD scheme.
 Bajaj Finance FD offers attractive interest rates which are higher than those offered interest rate on saving accounts.
 Additionally, you can reap the benefit of easy online FD investments, which also enable you to earn 0.10% additional interest rate benefits.

 It’s never too early or never too late to start with risk-free investment options.
 Start today and allow your money to grow.